Cherry Shrimp, also called Neocaridina davidi, is a freshwater shrimp that belongs to the Taiwanian region.

 Adult shrimps do not take care of their babies and leave them to survive on their own.
 However, this isn’t something to worry about since Cherry Shrimps lay 20-30 eggs on average.

 Cherry Shrimps are an ideal option for aquariums as they do not require extensive care and have high survival rates.

 You do not have anything to worry about as long as you provide them with the right pH levels, water temperature, and plantations to survive.

-The Cherry Shrimps are undoubtedly a fantastic option that will help you add more colour and beauty to your water tank and keep unnecessary algae and moss out.
+The Cherry Shrimp is undoubtedly a fantastic option that will help you add more color and beauty to your water tank and keep unnecessary algae and moss out.